-In 1928 a Japanese man known as Doshin So was commissioned as a spy for the Japanese military.
+In 1928 a Japanese man who became known as Doshin So was commissioned as a spy for the Japanese military.
 He was to travel through China as an undercover cartographer, drawing maps that would then aid the Japanese troops.
 His cover was that he was studying Chinese martial arts.
 This gave him an excuse to travel all over the country, and he visited and trained with many different masters and styles.

 After the Second World War, Doshin So returned to a defeated Japan.
 His country, once proud and strong, was now crippled.
 Their military strength was non-existent.
 Their national morale was broken.
 The villages and towns were lawless and subjugated by yakuza, gangsters, and the cities were even worse.